quixio/quix-docs/docs/platform/tutorials/train-and-deploy-ml/deploy-ml.md

 2. If it's not already selected click the `Live` data tab at the top.

-3. Ensure the `hard-braking` topic is selected from the `Select a topic` drop-down list.
+3. Ensure the `hard-braking` topic is selected from the `Select a topic` dropdown list.

 4. Select a stream (you should only have one).